 Research prioritization It is based on metrics of poverty prevalence, agroecological alignment, value of crop production, foresight projections of significant demand and/or deficit in supply, ex-ante return on research investment, consideration of quality, market and environmental traits and alignment with stakeholder priorities.
 Consequently, first-order priorities for research consist of an incomplete matrix of the 9 crops grown in 13 countries.

-This research is supported by CGIAR Fund Donors.
+This research is supported by CGIAR Trust Fund Contributors.